 For surface foreign bodies, irrigation or removal with a damp, cotton-tipped swab or a small needle

-For corneal abrasions, antibiotic ointment and pupillary dilation
+For corneal abrasions, antibiotic ointment and sometimes pupillary dilation

 For intraocular foreign bodies, surgical removal